techiediaries/techiediaries/_posts/2020/angular-10/2020-08-26-angular-10-crud-example-web-api.md

 We have previously generated three components and added them to the router, let's now implement the actual functionality of each component.

-We'll be using Bootstrap 4 for styling the UI so you'll need to install it in your project.
-Check out three ways for how to [add bootstrap to your Angular project](https://www.techiediaries.com/angular-bootstrap/).

 ### Creating a New Product Component